Vue.js in Nette

 </div>

-Once we choose the suggested item, we should process the result in Nette (PHP) i.e., by using signals of Nette component
+When we select an item in the autocomplete, we should process the result in Nette (PHP), for example, via signals Nette components

 -<div id="autocomplete">